• Skip to main content

 Sticky Date Pudding

-This recipe will help you easily create this much-loved dessert: perfectly soft, sweet pudding and a rich, smooth butterscotch sauce.
+This delightful pudding has been around for decades, and for good reason.
+It's the ultimate comfort food!
+This Sticky Date Pudding recipe will help you easily create this much-loved dessert: perfectly soft, sweet pudding and a rich, smooth butterscotch sauce.

 This recipe is from my mum's secret stash which she acquired during her many years working as a pastry cook in country bakeries.
 It's been tested many, many times – in both commercial and home kitchens.